 2. Provide consistent guidelines for changes to school boundaries

-B. The Board acknowledges and values neighborhood school stability; however, it also recognizes the need to maintain flexibility to adjust neighborhood school boundaries in response to changes in the broader community.
+B. The Board acknowledges and values neighborhood school stability; however, it also recognizes the need to maintain flexibility to adjust neighborhood school boundaries in response to populations shifts in the broader community and enrollment imbalances within the district.

 II.
 Definitions